edu-ai/spatial-intention-maps/README.md

 ### Evaluation

 Trained policies can be evaluated using the `evaluate.py` script, which takes in the config path for the training run.
-For example, to evaluate the `SmallDivider` pretrained policy, you can run:
+For example, to evaluate the DDPG agent pretrained policy, you can run:

 ```
-python evaluate.py --config-path logs/20220215T063413269718-pushing_4-small_divider-ours-original-no-spatial-intent_600000/config.yml
+python evaluate_ddpg.py --config-path logs/20220307T194519254398-pushing_4-small_divider-ours-original/config.yml
 ```

 This will load the trained policy from the specified training run, and run evaluation on it.
 The results are saved to an `.npy` file in the `eval` directory.
 You can then run `jupyter notebook` and navigate to [`eval_summary.ipynb`](eval_summary.ipynb) to load the `.npy` files and generate tables and plots of the results.